dmarshaq/cnotes.h/README.md

 ## Features & Scope

 `cnotes.h` end goal is to provide integration with major C compilers like, `GCC`, `Clang` and `MSVC` as well as be able to understand their various syntactical features and details.
-As well as be compatible with `C99` standard.
+And be compatible with `C99` standard.

 **As of right:** The library keeps up only with `GCC` and some of the `GNU` extension respectively, it is **NOT** fully completed to satisfy outlined goals *yet...* That is due to sheer complexity and alterations different compilers and their extensions introduce, which will be supported as library progresses.